zulip/zulip/templates/zerver/help/star-a-message.md

 {tab|mobile}

-1. Long press on a message.
+1. Long-press on a message.

 1. Select **Star message** in the menu that appears.